 It is the most advanced process of cleaning.
 Only adept Yogis of ancient India knew how to practice it.
 I just reproduce the account of Gheranda Samhita for informative purposes.

-Fill the stomach with the air by performing Kakanchu (Crow-bill) Mudra.
-Hold the breath and keep the air inside for one and a half hours.
+Fill the stomach with air by performing Kakanchu (Crow-bill) Mudra.
+Hold your breath and keep the air inside for one and a half hours.
 Then, force it down towards the intestines.
-Afterward, standing in navel-deep water, slowly draw the Sakti Nadi out and clean it with the hands.
+Afterward, standing in navel-deep water, slowly draw the Sakti Nadi out and clean it with your hands.
 After removing its filth, draw it again into the abdomen.
-This process can be possible only for those Yogis who could retain the breath for an hour and a half.
+This process can be possible only for those Yogis who could retain their breath for an hour and a half.

-As a result of this cleaning practice. the Yogi gets god-like body.
+As a result of this cleaning practice. the Yogi gets a god-like body.